05/04/02 11:46:06

 Using cpio to backup files to scsi tape drive 0

-find / -depth -print | cpio -ocv -O/dev/rStp0 This will find all files and pike them to scsi tape 0.
+find / -depth -print | cpio -ocv -O/dev/rStp0 This will find all files and

 find /appl/ -depth -print | cpio -ocv -O/dev/rStp0 This will back up all files in appl (your data).